American College of Physicians: Internal Medicine — Doctors for Adults ®

 Tapped out

-The drugs in limited or non-existent supply can vary across the country, but the number of medications affected has steadily increased, in some cases undermining patient care.
+The drugs in limited or non-existent supply can vary across the country, but the number of medications affected has steady increased, in some cases undermining patient care.

 Improving handoffs from the ED